anselm/web-llm-avatar/readme.md

 Approaches and workarounds:

-1) [TESTED] Turning off the microphone during speaking - tested - works "ok" but the lack of barge-in can be annoying.
+- [TESTED] Turning off the microphone during speaking - tested - works "ok" but the lack of barge-in can be annoying.

-2) Hook up a barge-in detector while retaining the built in microphone (this may work well)
+- [TESTED] Hook up a barge-in detector while using built in STT.
+Not great results, built in STT is pretty buggy.

-3) [TESTED] Use a voice activity detector in general and use a web based whisper module - tested - is a bit slow.
+- [TESTED] Use a voice activity detector in general and use a web based whisper module.
+Works, is a bit sluggish.
+- Provide more visual feedback cues on VAD (would help)

-4) Have a 'stop talking' button? (not hands free)
+- Have a 'stop talking' button? (not hands free)

-5) Have a 'press to speak' button? (not hands free)
+- Have a 'press to speak' button? (not hands free)

-6) Pause briefly in sentences to listen for barge in (not so strong as an idea)
+- Pause briefly in sentences to listen for barge in (not so strong as an idea)

-7) Semantic level analysis of voice to detect self-vocalizations (hmmm)
+- Semantic level analysis of voice to detect self-vocalizations (hmmm)

-8) Try just turning down the browser volume?
+- Try just turning down the browser volume?
 (Tested and actually it works "ok")

-9) Falback to server side Voice Recognition?
+- Fallback to server side Voice Recognition?
 (I'd prefer not to do this because I want a no strings client)

 Other resources: